6 years ago

 When I create a texture for a model I make extensive use of layers.
 In the case of yesterday's texture I had combined the texture for swords 74 and 75.
 The texture had 31 layers that include the UV layouts, the textures used to construct the normal map as well as the components of the diffuse texture.
 The idea is to blend various layers to produce a texture with the desired qualities.

-ng the way I forgot which layers to combine to make the textures I needed.
+Somewhere along the way I forgot which layers to combine to make the textures I needed.
 So in my quest to be efficient I burnt a lot of time.
 And it meant that all the swords in both the 74 & 75 series had to be tested in-game again.
 Sword model 75 had plagued me with small problems from start to end.

 I've learnt my lesson.
 If a texture is already complex, don't try to utilise the spare space with another complex texture.
 In other words, I will try not to let my drive for efficient modelling impede my progress.